Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### iOS AEPCore 3.6.0

-* Added support for using the Core SDK in [App Extensions](https://developer.apple.com/app-extensions/)
+* Added support for using the Core SDK in [App Extensions.](https://developer.apple.com/app-extensions/)
 * Added a new API to the Extension protocol for getting the latest non-pending shared state.
-* Added support for using Bundled Rules
+* Added support for using Bundled Rules.
-* Use cached images for FullScreen Messages
+* Added support for cached images for FullScreen Messages.
-* Fix a bug preventing Fullscreen Messages from being dismissed in certain conditions
+* Fixed a bug preventing Fullscreen Messages from being dismissed in certain conditions.

 ### iOS AEPAudience 3.0.3